lkesteloot/unsong/unsong.md

 The shaking intensified.
 I thought of that poem again, Erica’s poem.
 Truth forever on the scaffold, Wrong forever on the throne, but that scaffold sways the future, and behind the dim unknown—standeth God within the shadow, keeping watch above his own.

 “I guess that’s what I have to say to all of you today.
 Father’s gone now.
 We all thought he was Moschiach—we [i]knew[/i] he was Moschiach—but now he’s gone, and sometimes it seems like he’s never been.
 We felt like we had this burden, of salvaging his legacy, taking what he made and finishing his work instead of letting it come to nothing.
-I…am not sure that we will.
+I... am not sure that we will.
 Maybe this strange experiment, this new intrusion of Heaven into history, is going to come to an end with us, and everything Father built will be torn down.
 But even if that happens, we’ve done good.
 The world may not remember it, but we’ve done good.
 The sparks are moving in a different pattern now, I can’t see them, none of us can see them, but maybe they’re moving in huge fiery rivers because of some of the things Father did, maybe if we could peel back the veil we would just see this amazing endless light, this inevitable tide, ready to sweep over everything, this tide that all of us helped draw.
-That’s…that’s what I think Rabbi Meir would say if he were here.”
+That’s... that’s what I think Rabbi Meir would say if he were here.”

 I would never have dared follow Nathanda, never have dared to speak at a solemn council of the Cometspawn, except that Sohu felt my thoughts and prodded me on. [open-bracket]Yes, Aaron,] she thought. [open-bracket]Speak.]
 And then when I still held back, she stood up.
 “Aaron has something he wants to add to that,” she said.
 Then sat back down.

 “Um.”
 Four pairs of eyes watched me.
 “When I first learned the Vital Name, my friend asked me what I wanted to do with it.
 And there were all of these possibilities, you know?
 Um.
 Get rich.
 Take power.
 Run for President.
 I told her we couldn’t do any of those things.
-I said…I said I wanted to become the next Comet King.”
+I said...
+I said I wanted to become the next Comet King.”

 I waited for the Cometspawn to laugh at me.
 They didn’t laugh.
 Far away, I heard a terrible crash.